cellarium-ai/cellarium-cloud/src/casp/services/db/README.md

 Database module `db`consist of:
 - `migrations` Database migration history goes here;
 - `models.py` All database models go here (please, feel free to extend it to module if necessary);
+- `ops.py` Data operations go here (please, feel free to extend it to module if necessary);
 - `alembic.ini` Provides metadata for migration manager;

 ## Database Adapter and ORM